 Baraka was inspired by men like Malcolm X, who experienced a rebirth through self-education while in prison, and by reading about Nelson Mandela who moved mountains and changed the world from his Robben Island prison cell.
 Baraka has since authored his own book, “The Life I Chose – The Streets Lied To Me” (www.BarakaBook.com)

-To contribute to the Dyslexia Awareness Foundation in the furtherance of its stated mission, please click HERE or on the “DONATE” button below or, to contribute by mail, please make your gift payable to “The Dyslexia Awareness Foundation” and send contributions to:
+To contribute to the Dyslexia Awareness Foundation in the furtherance of its stated mission, please click HERE or on the “DONATE” button above or, to contribute by mail, please make your gift payable to “The Dyslexia Awareness Foundation” and send contributions to: